Bringing 3D cardiac tissues to high throughput for drug discovery screens

 Introduction

 Cardiovascular disease is the number one cause of death worldwide.
 Novel cardiovascular drugs have a high failure rate of 91% in clinical trials.
-This failure rate is due to a lack of proper cardiac models used to find new drugs.
+This failure rate is due to the lack of proper cardiac models used to find new drugs.

 Drug discovery studies rely mainly on 2D culture models, which have insufficient predictive value of the human heart.
 A new in vitro 3D model has been developed by assembling human cardiomyocytes into a three-dimensional strip configuration (3D cardiac strip) that better mimics the native heart tissue.

-Innovative Solutions
+Innovative Solution

-However, this system is not compatible with the high-throughput setting needed to perform drug discovery screens.
 River BioMedics has found a unique solution to miniaturize the human 3D cardiac strips and use them in a high-throughput assay.
+We combine two innovative technologies:

 - Human induced pluripotent stem cell (hiPSC)-cardiac cells